spectralcode/FDMLControl/README.md

 Acknowledgement
 --------------------
-Many thanks to Tim, who searched the Optores user manual for information on each parameter to complete the XML file.
+Many thanks to Timm Landes, who searched the Optores user manual for information on each parameter to complete the XML file.

 ## License